WdRui314/shp_model/README.md

 # shp_model
-A statistical tool used to estimate the market value of pre-owned properties.
+**A statistical tool used to estimate the market value of pre-owned properties.**

+Abstract: In recent years, the supply and demand relationship in China’s real estate market has undergone significant changes.
+The ability to accurately and efficiently assess property values using data is key to adapting to the new situation.
+At the same time, the development of big data and artificial intelligence technologies has greatly expanded our analytical methods.
+Based on this, this paper utilizes big data technology to obtain multi-dimensional information of properties.
+It employs traditional statistical analysis methods of multiple linear regression and the modern machine learning model of random forests to study the characteristics of both in processing multi-dimensional property data.
+Furthermore, it explores the application effects of both methods in the mass appraisal of properties.